didinele/aoc-2021/README.md

 ## Usage

-The input for each day should be added to the `inputs/` directory.
-The solutions for each day are stored in the corresponding day in the `src/solutions/` directory.
+The input for each day can be found in the `inputs/` directory.
+The solutions for each day are stored in the corresponding day file in the `src/solutions/` directory.

 [pnpm](https://pnpm.io/) is required for usage.